mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 **Due Tuesday, October 8, at 2:45pm.**

 Specs:

 * 1 point for assignment delivery:
 	* on time
-	* published on your website.
+	* published on your website with the URL submitted in Canvas.
 * 1 point for 1-3 visualizations.
 * 1 point for 300 words interpreting your results.
 * 1 point for indicating the tools/methods used to produce the results.